 Learn More About Becoming an Environmental Scientist

 With so much attention now being given to chemical exposure from consumer products and other air, soil and water pollutants, not to mention general chemical risks within our homes, there couldn’t be a better time to explore a career as an environmental scientist or specialist.
-Check out the online Master of Public Health program at the University of Nevada, Reno, and get started on your own path to becoming an environmental scientist.
+Check out the online MPH program at the University of Nevada, Reno, and get started on your own path to becoming an environmental scientist.